Award-Winning Screenwriter & Filmmaker

 Writing has been a longstanding creative pursuit since the age of six, encompassing poetry, music, photography, screenwriting and film production.

-Acting school in Nashville led to many significant acting opportunities in both film and television.
-In 2023, Pamela received her Advanced Film Directing certificate from Raindance in London.
+Acting school in Nashville led to many significant acting opportunities in both film and television in the U.K. In 2023, Pamela received her Advanced Film Directing certificate from Raindance in London.

 A longstanding interest in maritime history and lighthouse heritage inspired The Lamplighter: Hope Shines Brightest in the Dark, a historical novel and feature screenplay that combines the story of a Scottish sea merchant with the true account of Robert Louis Stevenson’s transition from lighthouse engineer to writer.